Seeed-Studio/wiki-documents/docs/DSO_Quad_Manual_by_the_community.md

 The DSO Quad can be charged from any normal USB port.
 Please charge your DSO Quad for at least 1 hour before using it.

 The DSO Quad firmware does a rapid USB disconnect-reconnect to do a "live" firmware update.
 This method is incompatible with Mac OS X or Linux.
 Please see [this forum thread](http://www.forum.seeedstudio.com/viewtopic.php?f=22&amp;t=1934) for more information.
-See [DSO_Quad:Upgrading_Firmware#Linux](/DSO_Quad-Upgrading_Firmware#Linux "DSO Quad:Upgrading Firmware") for how to upgrade firmware from Linux.
+See [DSO Quad Building Firmware](/DSO_Quad-Building_Firmware "DSO Quad Building Firmware") for how to upgrade firmware from Linux.

 ## Tech Support
 Please submit any technical issue into our [forum](http://forum.seeedstudio.com/).